MichalOpoka/ecfr/cfr/title-21-Food-Drugs/chapter-I-Food-Drug-Administration-Department-Health-Human-Services/subchapter-D-Drugs-Human-Use/part-310-New-Drugs/subpart-E-Requirements-Specific-New-Drugs-Devices/section-310.545.md

 (ii) *Approved as of October 7, 1996.*

-Calcium sucrose phosphateDicalcium phosphate dihydrateDisodium hydrogen phosphate1
+Calcium sucrose phosphateDicalcium phosphate dihydrateDisodium hydrogen phosphate 1

 1 These ingredients are nonmonograph except when used to prepare acidulated phosphate fluoride treatment rinses identified in § 355.10(a)(3) of this chapter.

-Phosphoric acid1Sodium dihydrogen phosphateSodium dihydrogen phosphate monohydrateSodium phosphate, dibasic anhydrous reagent1
+Phosphoric acid 1Sodium dihydrogen phosphateSodium dihydrogen phosphate monohydrateSodium phosphate, dibasic anhydrous reagent 1

 (3) *Antidiarrheal drug products*—(i) *Approved as of May 7, 1991.*